Estrogen-Rocks/estrogen-rocks.github.io/questioning.md

 [https://www.nhs.uk/live-well/healthy-body/trans-teenager/](https://www.nhs.uk/live-well/healthy-body/trans-teenager/)

 ### Gender Psychology
 A site apparently made by a trans Psychology professor.
+She has dozens of helpful articles, and this one is just scratching the surface.

+The questioning page is very good, and makes one of the following points:

+Do you say things to yourself like, "It's too late for me to transition", "I'm too old", or "If only I could go back to (some earlier point in my life) then I would transition."
+If you say things like that you might consider the possibility that you're making a classic reasoning error called "the fallacy of sunk cost."

 [http://www.genderpsychology.org/transsexual/question.html](http://www.genderpsychology.org/transsexual/question.html)